dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.52p (1.52p61):

+1. Updated ImageJ plugin to version 1.52p61
+2. Added Java 12 compiler target
+3. Added new macro code completion templates.

 ### New in 1.52p (1.52p36):

 1. Updated ImageJ plugin to version 1.52p36